platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 In this example you'd have the ICU analysis plugin and Python script support plugin.

+If there is a publicly available plugin you need that is not listed here, please contact our support  team.

 ### Available plugins (Elasticsearch 2.4)

 The following official Elasticsearch plugins are supported on Elasticsearch 2.4.